Dungworth Green, Sheffield, South Yorkshire, S6 6HE

 Our pupils take on roles in the school.
 They choose to apply for jobs in school and fill out an application form.
 Children are at liberty to choose which jobs they apply for.
 Children then take responsibility for doing their jobs well and contributing to the school community.

 Pupils are involved in a wide variety of sports events within school, with other local schools and across the city.
-In 2014-15 this included competitions in bench ball, ultimate Frisbee, multiskills, orienteering and athletics.
-The Y4/5 girls’ cricket team has reached the city finals for Kwik cricket for the past 2 years.
+This included competitions in bench ball, ultimate Frisbee, multiskills, orienteering and athletics.
+The Y4/5 boys’ cricket team has reached the city finals for Kwik cricket fin 2016-17.
 Opponents and coaches comment on the respect and encouragement pupils show during these competitions.
 The school holds a very well attended traditional Sports day which is well attended by all parents and culminates in ‘The Dungworth Dash’ a long distance run around the local park in which all children take part and all are cheered home.
+The school has a strong tradition of cross country running and pupils compete on Saturdays in the city wide competition

 Pupils are given opportunities to attend musical concerts, the theatre, museums and art galleries.